indy-dough/bear-bus/README.md

 # bear-bus

-Dead simple library for handling events at web application.
+Dead simple library for handling events at react application.